amahi/spdy-proxy/README.md

 	v
 	C	Client device that semi-permanently connect to P, then become Servers for H

-It uses the excellent SlyMarbo/spdy library.
+It uses the excellent [SlyMarbo/spdy](https://github.com/SlyMarbo/spdy/) SPDY library.

 Both the server to H and the interface with C support SPDY.